jmooring/hvm/README.md

 ## Continuous integration and deployment (CD/CD)

-For production workflows utilizing CI/CD (e.g., on Cloudflare Pages, GitHub Pages, GitLab Pages, Netlify, Render, or Vercel), the Hugo Version Manager enables a reproducible build environment.
+For production workflows utilizing CI/CD (e.g., on Cloudflare, GitHub Pages, GitLab Pages, Netlify, Render, or Vercel), the Hugo Version Manager enables a reproducible build environment.
 The simplest and most reliable approach leverages the `.hvm` file:

 1. Check the `.hvm` file into source control
 2. Read the `.hvm` file in your build script to determine which Hugo version to install